mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Once everyone has a character, the adventure is ready to begin.
 Since everyone is starting out fresh, the best approach is to place all of the characters together in a single situation and inform them of what is happening.
-The information in Mustered Out (except for the sections headed referee's notes) should be explained to every- one.
+The information in Mustered Out (except for the sections headed referee's notes) should be explained to every-one.
 Some, but not all, sections may be read aloud.

 # Mustered Out